Driving Without Insurance

 Whilst, technically, you will have been driving without insurance if the policy has been cancelled, you may have ‘special reasons’ that can be argued in court to try and avoid any penalty.
 ‘Special reasons’ is a particular legal argument and, if successful, the court has discretion not to impose any penalty.

 The most common situations in which ‘special reasons’ can be argued are those where the motorist was misled in some way.
 This has included parents telling children that they are insured to drive the car (but are not), spouses telling each other they are insured as named drivers (but are not), and even that the wording on the insurance policy was too confusing.
 In each of these situations, there is a good chance of the court imposing no penalty points, no fine and no disqualification.

 In our opinion, it is always worth arguing ‘special reasons’ as you have very little to lose.
 If you do not argue ‘special reasons’ for driving without insurance then you will receive at least 6 points and a fine.
 Even if you do argue ‘special reasons’ and it is not accepted by the court you still only face the same level of penalty.
 As you would normally be advised to attend court to put mitigation forward, you may as well argue ‘special reasons’ first.

 Please note that it is important to take correct legal advice as to what may amount to ‘special reasons’.
 We have successfully argued ‘special reasons’ on numerous occasions for clients but it does take careful planning and the obtaining of adequate evidence prior to any hearing at court.

-For an informal discussion of your case please telephone Marcus on 07808 553 555.
+For an informal discussion of your case please telephone 01514228020.
 If you would prefer not to telephone, please complete the online contact form and we will call/email you back.